Python And PHP Development: A Comparison

 At first glance, it may seem flawed to compare the two languages originally created for different purposes.
 However, seemingly different, PHP and Python have a number of common properties that make them popular:

 - Both languages are easy to learn (compared to C++, Perl, and others).

-– Both languages are accompanied by the extensive and detailed documentation.
+- Both languages are accompanied by extensive and detailed documentation.

 Naturally, when choosing a language for development, its distinguishing features are the first thing that should be considered.

-Thus, working with Python, the developer creates separate functional modules and then registers the connections between them on the “if-then” basis.
-It results in an algorithm that executes this or that program block based on the user’s actions.
+Thus, working with python, the developer creates separate functional modules and then registers the connections between them on an “if-then” basis.
+It results in an algorithm that executes this or that programming block based on the user’s actions.

 Working with PHP means creating an integral code object that has certain properties and executes certain actions depending on the user input.

 The syntax of a language is constituted by its fundamental “grammatical” rules.
-The main difference between various languages, be they spoken or programming, lays in syntax, and the process of learning a language is by most the study of its grammar.
+The main difference between various languages, be they spoken or programmed, lies in syntax, and the process of learning a language is by most the study of its grammar.

-The PHP’s syntax is almost the same as the syntax of C (due to its origins).
-When writing the code using this language, curly brackets, additional characters and operators, and other C elements are used.
-A nice moment in working with PHP is neglect of white spaces during the compilation, which brings additional usability and gives the ability to structure the code into simple logical components.
+Php’s syntax is almost the same as the syntax of c (due to its origins).
+When writing the code using this language, curly brackets, additional characters and operators, and other c elements are used.
+A nice moment in working with PHP is the neglect of white spaces during the compilation, which brings additional usability and gives the ability to structure the code into simple logical components.
 An unpleasant feature of PHP is the incompatibility of the namespace conventions, which is why many developers do not perceive it as a full-fledged programming language.
-However, this feature is primarily due to the fact that the language initially was designed for the website management.
+However, this feature is primarily due to the fact that the language initially was designed for website management.